scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Voting quorum for the TRC, see [](#quorum);
 - AS numbers of the Core ASes, see [](#core);
 - AS numbers of the Authoritative ASes, see [](#auth);
-- The list of Control Plane root certificates.
+- The list of Control Plane Root Certificates.

 Each representative of a Voting AS MUST also create the following before the ceremony: